Detroit : The Opera

-Meanwhile, R. has never been happy or successful like his father.
+Meanwhile, Donald has never been happy or successful like his father.
 He drives by the old house one day with Grandson who meets Johnny.
-Grandson and Johnny strike up an unlikely friendship; mainly because he knows it will irritate R. But looking at the old factory just across the street from the beautiful old houses, R. finally see his big idea: a redevelopment plan for the entire neighborhood.
+Grandson and Johnny strike up an unlikely friendship; partly because he knows it will irritate Donald.
+But looking at the old factory just across the street from the beautiful old houses, Donald sees his big idea: a redevelopment plan for the entire neighborhood.
 There is a new Mayor and millions of dollars in money.

 It’s 1973.
 The city is breaking ground on a new community development.
-Son is getting ready to give the biggest speech of his life.
+Donald is getting ready to give the biggest speech of his life.
 Mrs. Little and Johnny watch from their house, which will be taken down.
 Grandfather is there to watch with Grandson.
 Grandson walks over to visit with Johnny.
 In a security sweep, the police see Johnny showing off his gun to Grandson and try to arrest both of them.
 Johnny resists and is shot.
 The commotion disrupts the entire ceremony.
-Son is left on the podium in mid-speech, realizing that his dream has just been destroyed.
+Donald is left on the podium in mid-speech, realizing that his dream has just been destroyed.

 Liam goes to the police station to bail out C. and Johnny.
 As he reaches the station, he sees Grandson crying outside.
 He learns that Johnny has been killed by the police.
 He offers to take grandson back home but grandson says that he has no home.
 He says he hates his father and by extension Detroit.
 He feels betrayed by his father.
 They walk to Grandfather’s car and get in.
 Directionless, Liam drives.
 Without realising he avoids the freeway and instead takes the route he used to when he was young, ending up at the house where it all began.
 As he drives he sings an elegy of all the great places that he remembers, but which are no more.
 All the while, C. wonders where he or even if he can get out.